co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_introduction.md

 To use the latest version of the CoCart you must be using:

-* WordPress 5.0 or later.
+* WordPress 5.2 or later.
 * WooCommerce 3.6.x or later.
+* PHP 7.2 or later.
 * Pretty permalinks in `Settings > Permalinks` so that the custom endpoints are supported. **Default permalinks will not work.**
 * You may make requests over either HTTP or HTTPS, but HTTPS is recommended where possible.